-Cubism can be defined as a modernist trend in European art (mostly in painting and sculpture) that appeared in the beginning of the 20th century (circa 1907) and existed till the early 1920s, mostly because of the fact, that at that particular point in time, the classical art faced a serious crisis.
+Cubism can be defined as a modernist trend in European art (mostly in painting and sculpture) that appeared at the beginning of the 20th century (circa 1907) and existed till the early 1920s, mostly because of the fact, that at that particular point in time, the classical art faced a serious crisis.

 Artists searched for some new ways of representing their feelings and emotions and this is exactly how a completely new movement in art, which enabled them to look at the whole art from a different perspective, was invented.

 Like impressionism and surrealism, the appearance of cubism, helped people to rethink everything that was created before.
 The origins of cubism are closely connected with the name of the famous Spanish painter Pablo Picasso.
 Somewhere around 1907-1908, he started to be interested in primitive African sculpture.
 Its chopped forms inspired Picasso to strive for more abstract forms and images.

 The first picture in this style is considered to be “Les Demoiselles d’Avignon” (The brothel of Avignon).
 (Now this picture is located in the museum of modern art in New York).
 It was created in 1907 and contained grotesque, deformed and rough figures painted without any effects of light, shade or perspective.
 It was a combination of geometric forms, lines, and sharp angles.
 Starting from this work, Picasso stopped using optical realism features, refused nature, perspective, light, and shade.

 The Appearance of Cubist Art